ysycloud/paraGSEA/docs/example/cluster_demo.md

 # cluster_demo #

-This shell script uses `runPreGSEAbyMatlab.sh` or `runparaPreGSEAbyMatlab.sh` to parse original profile data first, then, three C Tools, which you can chose, of ES_Matrix which compare two gene profile sets to get an Enrichment Score matrix of every gene profile pairs and write out an ES Matrix in a distributed way will be used.
-Finally, two C Tools, which you can chose, of cluster using ES Matrix as an input and write out a clustering flag vector in the root node will be used.
+This shell script uses `runPreGSEAbyMatlab.sh` or `runparaPreGSEAbyMatlab.sh` to parse original profile data first, then, three C Tools of ES_Matrix which compare two gene profile sets to get an Enrichment Score matrix of every gene profile pairs are supposed to be chosen to perform and write out an ES Matrix in a distributed way.
+Finally, two C Tools of cluster using ES Matrix as an input are also supposed to be chosen to perform and write out clustering results in the root node.

 There are two parameters you should notice to input when execute the script.